AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootBatchInsertOrder/README.md

 **[How To Optimize Batch Inserts of Parent-Child Relationships In MySQL](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootBatchInsertOrder)**

 **Description:** Let's suppose that we have a one-to-many relationship between `Author` and `Book` entities.
-When we save an author, we save his/her books as well thanks to cascading.
+When we save an author, we save his/her books as well thanks to cascading all/persist.
 We want to create a bunch of authors with books and save them in the database (e.g., a MySQL database) using the batch technique.
 By default, this will result in batching each author and the books per author.
 In order to batch authors and books, we need to **order inserts** as in this application.

 **Key points:**\
      - beside all setting specific to batching inserts in MySQL, we need to set up in application.properties the following property: `spring.jpa.properties.hibernate.order_inserts=true`